Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Introduction

 \item We investigate the classical ARS method to prove \UN\ via \emph{confluence}; we uncover that subtle aspects appear when dealing with a notion of result as a limit.
-We do prove an analogue of ``confluence implies \UN" for PARS -- however the proof is not simply an adaptation of the standard techniques, due to the fact that the set of limit distributions is --in general-- infinite, and it is not guaranteed to have maximal elements (think of $ [0,1[ $ which has a sup, but not a max).
-We need to exploit the structure of $\Real$.
+We do prove an analogue of ``confluence implies \UN'' for PARS---however the proof is not simply an adaptation of the standard techniques, due to the fact that the set of limit distributions is---in general---infinite, and it is not guaranteed to have maximal elements (think of $ \ropen{0,1} $ which has a sup, but not a max).

 \end{itemize}